MEPs adopt 'historic' resolution on ECB

 High inflation is a "concern", said Andresen, but interest rates only affect domestic spending.
 It does not directly affect the price of imported goods like gas, the dominant driver of inflation over the past year.

 Moreover, every monetary choice — even efforts to reduce the inflation rate — inevitably benefits some at the expense of others.
 This makes monetary policy political.
 Yet due to fierce central bank independence, there is no political debate.

-One of the concerns raised by Andresen on behalf of the parliament is that the bank has "ignored" explaining how its policies affect the economic objectives of governments.
+One of the concerns raised by Andresen on behalf of the parliament is that the bank has "ignored" explaining how its policies affect the economic objectives of governments such as preventing climate change or policies aimed at employment and alleviating inequality.

 The ECB is primarily mandated to manage price stability, but under its lesser-known but equally important second mandate, it is also obligated to support government policies.
 "Let me state this in no uncertain terms: the ECB's secondary mandate is legally-binding," Andresen told Lagarde on Thursday and called on her to devote a specific chapter in the bank's annual report explaining how its money management has impacted society.

 Climate policy